igor-blue/igor-blue.github.io/_posts/2021-02-10-graphics-part1.md

 Vertex Fetch -> Vertex Shader -> Hull Shader -> Tessellator -> Domain Shader -> Geometry Shader -> Clipper -> Windower -> Z Ordering, -> Pixel Shader - >Pixel Output.
 Some of these functions are self contained, but many are implemented using by running shader programs on the EUs in the slices.
 EUs can send certain operations back into dedicated hardware units.

 ## The Execution Units (EUs)
-The EUs are in-order mulithreaded SIMD processing core.
+The EUs are in-order mulithreaded SIMD processing cores.
 Each execution thread is dispatched has its own 128 register space and executed programs called "kernels".
 All instructions are 8 channels wide, e.g. operate on 8 registers at a time (or 16 half registers).
 Its supports arithmetic, logical and control flow instructions on floats and ints.
 Registers are addressed by address.
-The EU thread dispatcher implements priorities based on age, i.e. oldest is hight priority, and whether the trhead is blocked waiting on instruction fetches, register dependencies etc'.
+The EU thread dispatcher implements priorities based on age, i.e. oldest is highest priority, and whether the trhead is blocked waiting on instruction fetches, register dependencies etc'.
 C

 # The GuC
-The GuC is a small embedded core that supports graphics sechduling, power managment and firmware attestation.
+The GuC is a small embedded core that supports graphics scheduling, power management and firmware attestation.
-It is implemented in an i486DX4 CPU (also called P24C and Minute IA), altough it seems that since broadwell it has been extended to the Pentium (i586) ISA.
+It is implemented in an i486DX4 CPU (also called P24C and Minute IA), although it seems that since broadwell it has been extended to the Pentium (i586) ISA.
 It runs a small microkernel call μOS.
 The GuC μOS runs only kernel level tasks (even though μOS supports μApps).
 The firmware is written in C with not stdlib.
 In the GuC we can find supporting blocks: ROM memory, 8KB L1 on core cache, 64KB/128KB/256KB (Broadwell/Skylake/CannonLake) of SRAM  memory which is used for code+data+cache and a 8KB stack.
-It also has power managment, DMA engine, etc'.
+It also has power management, DMA engine, etc'.
 Communication to the GuC is done through memory-mapped IO and bidirectional interrupts.

 ![GuC architecture](/images/guc.png)